12/21/04 Newsletter (below it are two previous newsletters on this issue):

 at AgriProcessors, Inc. from July through September; it is available for

 viewing via the organization's web site.
-Following its investigation, PETA filed a
+Following its investigation, PETA filed

 complaint with the U.S. Agriculture Department, calling for the prosecution